ljayacha/Python-Coding/README.md

 Hi All,

-I want to add few codes in here.
+I want to add few codes snipents in here.
 As I keep learning ,to keep track of everything.